 We have searched throughout Vietnam to find the highest-quality, most pleasing Vietnamese espresso to keep our espresso-lovers satisfied.
 Indochine Estate's Espresso is on par with the best: It is rich and strong, with the lingering aroma and full body of heritage Bourbon Arabica, and no excessive bitterness.

-These pods were created especially for us and are as fresh as can be, and each pouch of three pods is sealed to retain that freshness.
-We really hope you will give them a try, so we're offering them at a ridiculous intro price of only 25¢ per pod.
+These pods were created especially for us; we really hope you will give them a try, so we're offering them at a ridiculous price of only 25¢ per pod.
 Enjoy!

 Indochine D'Annam Espresso

 The D'Annam Espresso from Indochine was commissioned by us for our personal tastes.
 For over a decade now, award-winning espressos from Italy have relied on a secret ingredient: Highland Robusta from Vietnam (written up in 2009 in the memoires of a famous consultant to the Italian espresso industry).

 We asked Indochine Estates to add 20% high-altitude Robusta into their Indochine Espresso, shown above.
 Similar in all other respects, the D'Annam Blend features a broader, bolder taste while still retaining the original natural sweetness and buttery mouthfeel of Bourbon Arabica.
 We have espresso aficionados traveling 50 miles to purchase our trial runs of this espresso, and now we have our first full production run.

 We feel that this may be the finest espresso in the world in terms of broad and balanced flavor, natural sweetness, yet bold profile, and exceptional crema.